 There seems to be no end to the trend of squeezing more and more games into an already heavily congested football calendar.
 Whilst this brings more money into the game, is it at the cost of player welfare and fan entertainment?

-Tottenham and South Korea’s Hueng-Min Son played 78 matches in 384 days between summer 2018 and summer 2019 and travelled over 110,000 kilometres to represent his national team.
-His break from football during this period was just 22 days during the off-season.
+Tottenham and South Korea’s Hueng-Min Son played 78 matches in 384 days between summer 2018 and summer 2019 and travelled over 110,000 kilometers to represent his national team.
+His break from football during this period was just 22 days in the off-season.